Know Any Literary Animal Lovers?

 Hi there PureJeevan readers!
 We wanted to let you know that Jim's new novel CHROO is available on Amazon.
 It's a crazy adventure involving a billionaire heiress, her Chihuahua BFF ("Chroo") and a host of human and animal characters.
 Find out more on Amazon!
 Here are some links:

-To keep all of you inspired while we are away, we've asked some
+To help keep all of you inspired, we ve asked some

 remarkable individuals to share their raw food stories with you.
 Enjoy!